RWS/studio-api-docs/apiconcepts/verification/how_to_create_a_custom_message_control.md

 Introduction to Custom Message Controls
 =====
-Custom message controls can be developed to control how verification messages are displayed in <Var:ProductName>.
+Custom message controls can be developed to control how verification messages are displayed in Var:ProductName.

-<Var:ProductName> Messages
+Var:ProductName Messages
 ----
-<Var:ProductName> has a Messages window that contains any messages including those generated during verification.
+Var:ProductName has a Messages window that contains any messages including those generated during verification.

 <img style="display:block; " src="images/MessagesWindow.png" />